ABOUT | TOPICS |

 Apparently the devil’s walking stick, which is native to most of the Eastern United States and even into Texas (see map), gets even bigger in its southern range, to 30 feet.
 No matter its height, the stark trunks do not branch, making them even more eerie.

-Never content with one of anything, I’ve got three more colonies going, having cut down the trunks of young suckers and moved the root masses into the new locations.
+Never content with one of anything, I’ve got another colony going, having cut down the trunks of young suckers and moved the root masses into the new location.
 Don’t choose a site where manners are too important; this is a plant that wants to have its own room.
 I’m happy to give it several, devil be damned.

 Good Morning Margaret, WOW!
 I have never heard of Aralia but I wish I had the room to plant a grove.
 Fantastic color, I get so greedy when it comes to plants.
 Only my property line slows me down.